Durophagy: Teleost fish (Teleostei)

+As in the Carnivora however, some largely herbivorous or omnivorous Teleost fishes too, exhibit durophagous behaviour in feeding on plant foods, in that they crack the hard stones of fruit that fall into their water: spectacular examples include relatives of the carnivorous piranhas — such species include Piaractus brachypomus and Piaractus mesopotamicus.

 Triggerfish (Balistidae)

 Triggerfish have jaws that contain a row of four teeth on either side, the upper jaw containing an additional set of six plate-like pharyngeal teeth.
 Triggerfish do not have jaw protrusion and there are enlarged jaw adductor muscles for extra power to crush the protective shells and spines of their prey.

-Teleosts (Teleostei)

-Teleosts crush hard prey and do so with the use of their pharyngeal jaws, with the aid of their protrusible mouth for enabling the grabbing of prey to draw it into their mouth.
-The pharyngeal jaws found in more derived teleosts are more powerful, with left and right ceratobranchials fusing to become one lower jaw and the pharyngeal branchial fusing to create a large upper jaw that articulates with the neurocranium.
-They have also developed a muscle, the hypertrophied pharyngeal, to crush prey with help from the molariform pharyngeal teeth.
-This allows for the consumption of hard-shelled prey.

 Cichlids (Cichlidae)

 Mollusk shells can be crushed to expose soft parts of the prey to digestive juices or the soft parts can be removed from the shell.
 Species that crush shells are defined by their large and greatly thickened pharyngeal bones.
 These bones have flat-crowned teeth and along with their dorsal fellows drawn by powerful muscles, create a crushing mill.
 The jaws are less derived as they are for just for picking up relatively large objects.

 The second method cichlids use is to crush mollusk shells between powerful jaws armed with suitable teeth.
 Cichlids possess short, broad jaws armed with an outer row of relatively few, strong and conical teeth and several inner rows of finer, also conical teeth.
 Along with these features are the presence of foreshortening of the skull and development of particularly powerful mandibular adductor muscles.
 To feed with this type of structure the fish can protrude its mouth ventrally to permit muscles to be seized by the jaws and the mouth then is retracted rapidly so the hard-toothed jaws crush the mollusk shell with the resulting force.
 A series of biting movements completes the process and the shell fragments are spat out and the soft body is swallowed.